architpandita98/bloodbank/README.md

 # bloodbank
 Blood_Bank

-Blood bank for receptionist in a hospital that will have a count of blood packets available in hospital.
+Website for Receptionist working in a Blood Bank to keep count of Blood Packets available in their hospital.

+Also see screen shots of blood bank attached with folder name(SS_BLOODBANK).